-Go camping: Hire a boat to take you on an overnight adventure to deserted beaches where you have nothing to distract you from the beauty of nature and the beauty of your friends.
+Hire a boat to take you on an overnight adventure to deserted beaches where you have nothing to distract you from the beauty of nature and the beauty of your friends.
 Take a night swim and watch the water come alive with millions of bioluminescent plankton putting on a light show that will make you feel like Pandora from Avatar!

-How to get there
+How to get to Palawan?

-Where to go next
+Where to go next?

-Coron: Many tour offices offer a three day expedition to Coron that will take you to local fishing villages.
+Coron: Many tour offices offer a three-day expedition to Coron that will take you to local fishing villages.